launchscout/cars-talk/chicagojs.md

 # Our example project: `<stripe-cart>`
 ## The scenario:
 - You have website that is just plain old html files
+- You have a stripe account with products to sell
 - You want to add a truly interactive shopping cart experience
+  - As in better than a one item "Buy Now" button
 - What would we need?

 ---